apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 Outside the formal documentation, there're several other sources of information for ZooKeeper developers.

-* *ZooKeeper Whitepaper _[tbd: find url]_* :
-    The definitive discussion of ZooKeeper design and performance, by Yahoo!
-Research

 * *[API Reference](https://zookeeper.apache.org/doc/current/api/index.html)* :
     The complete reference to the ZooKeeper API